ynigoreyes/TTUACM_Website/README.md

   2)  Clone repo

-  3)  To start the website in a browser cd into the directory and type "npm start" without quotes then type in your browser "localhost:8000" without quotes
+  3)  To start the website in a browser cd into the directory and type "npm start" without quotes then type in your browser "localhost" without quotes

 Contributing: